Neat-Lang/neat/doc/sphinx/manual.rst

 control passes to the function.
 The statements of the function are then executed, until control returns to the caller when the function exits, by explicit `return` or reaching its end.

+If the return type is `auto`, it is inferred from the type returned by the `return` statements in the function body.
+This is called return type inference.

 Call
 ^^^^